Greek opposition says coalition must keep economic team

 It would vote for the 2012 austerity budget and a new international bailout for Athens, as well supporting completion of a bank bond swap deal to reduce Greek debt.

-"We have committed ourselves and we will honour our commitments," the source said.
+"We have committed ourselves and we will honor our commitments," the source said.
 "The economic ministries, such as Finance Minister Venizelos and his team, should stay for the sake of continuity."

 New Democracy wanted the coalition to have as many technocrats as possible and the party would not put forward any of its members for cabinet posts, he added.